educrot/SPOCK/docs/source/content/installation.rst

 Then follow the procedure:

-1. the first step is to create a */credentials* folder in */SPOCK/SPOCK/* and add a *password.csv* file in this folder.
+1. the first step is to create a */cre`dentials* folder in */SPOCK/SPOCK/* and add a *password.csv* file in this folder.

 2. the second step is to connect to the Liège VPN to have access to all functions of *SPOCK*

-3. Open `SPOCK_app.ipyn in a jupyter notebook and click on ``run all cells` to check everything ìs working fine.
+3. open `SPOCK_app.ipyn` in a jupyter notebook and click on ``run all cells`` to check everything iìs working fine.

 Contact Elsa Ducrot for more details (educrot@uliege.be)